GemmaButcher-dev/ms2/README.md

 #### Typography

-   * The Exo+2 google font with a fall back font of sans-serif should the font nopt load correctly.
+   * The Exo+2 google font with a fall back font of sans-serif should the font fail to load.
 It is used for the header logo text, introduction text and footer.
-   * Supernova 2 font from cdn fonts is used for the game selection buttons text with a fall back font of sans serif should it noit load correctly.
+   * Supernova 2 font from cdn fonts is used for the game selection buttons text with a fall back font of sans serif should it fail to load.
 This font has a fun and slightly dramatic comic characteristics whilst remaining legible.

 #### Imagery